jeremyButtler/bioTools/README.md

 # Updates:

+- 2025-07-04:
+  - unGz; fixed XLEN (extra entry length) being wrong endin format (reason why unGz errored out on Illumina fastq.gz files)
+   - unGz and mapRead now use binary ("rb" instead of "r") to read files.
+Needed on Windows
+   - k2TaxaId bug were when -no-merge-root is used, but not -no-merge-tip in kraken2 reports causes one taxa to get multiple non-target read ids
+     - this was due to the back track array being set to 0 (first taxa) instead of -1
+- 2025-06-30:
+  - fixed negative tlen values be printed as very large numbers
+- 2025-06-11:
+  - k2TaxaId fixed inifinite loop issue
+    with `-no-merge-root` and setup so so
+    that `-no-merge-root -no-merge-tip` will print any
+    taxa at or after `-end <taxa level>`
 - 2025-05-27
   - fixed bug in tranSeq were reverse reading frames (4 to 6) did not use the correct coordiantes when